mduw/Mirror/README.md

 # Mirror
-Using C# to create a simple mirror reflecting of one's image that is drawn on the opposite window.
+Source code for simple app called "mirror" using .NET and C#.
+Input image is drawn on one windows and 180 reflected on opposite window.
-For example, inputing MIT, output as TIM
+For example, draw MIT ==> see TIM.